Plan an Experiment

 0.1 0.2 0.2 0.5

 Fusion will calculate the required sample size to detect a statistically significant result based on the results at runtime.
-The "confidence level" metric that is displayed in App Insights has this minimum sample size factored in, so that confidence is always low for experiments that have not yet reached their required sample size.
+The "confidence level" metric has this minimum sample size factored in, so that confidence is always low for experiments that have not yet reached their required sample size.

 However, if you would like to use different power or significance level in evaluating your experiment (Fusion will use 0.08 and 0.05), or if you would like to establish your own sample size based on a desired minimum detectable effect, you may do so.

 You can construct an experiment in either of two ways:

 Experiment and query profile. (recommended) For most cases, you will want to create additional query pipelines that return different search results.
 A query profile directs traffic through the query pipelines in accordance with the traffic weights of experiment variants.